Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-plpath/unit-description.md

 ##### decode function

-The decode function takes in the linearized string form of the path and decodes it as a `note_path_node_t`.
+The decode function takes in the linearized string form of the plpath and decodes it as a `note_plpath_node_t`.

 This process is described in the following state machines: